compasjs/compas/README.md

 - All necessary ESLint and Prettier dependencies
 - Default configuration for ESLint and Prettier

-**@compas/insight**:

-- A structured logger
-  - Writing newline delimited JSON in production
-  - Pretty printing for development
-- Various utilities to get insight in the running process
-- A manual event system

 **@compas/stdlib**:

 - Various lodash inspired utilities (isNil, isPlainObject, ...)